 Probationary tenancy and inspections

-The first 12 months of your tenancy is a probationary period.
-During this time inspections are less demanding.
-We won't inspect your plot at all within the first 3 months.
+The first 3 months of your tenancy is a probationary period unless your tenancy starts within the winter.

 If you don’t manage this, the council reserves the right to end your tenancy and re-let the plot.

-After your 12 month probationary period, we’ll expect you to cultivate 75% of your plot.
+After your 3-month probationary period, we’ll expect you to cultivate 75% of your plot.
 At this point, you’ll enter the normal inspection process.

-To help manage the areas of your plot that aren't cultivated, we recommend mulching with a weed suppressing membrane.
-This will condition the soil for when you're ready to grow crops, and will stop weed growth.
+To help manage the areas of your plot that aren't cultivated, we recommend mulching with a weed-suppressing membrane.
+This will:

 You can also strim down grass and tall weeds in the non-cropped areas.